While yoga is over 5,000 years old, the modern practice as we know it was first introduced to the west in the late 19th century.

 It’s a lot to think about, but taking the time to work out answers to the big questions will set you up to have a successful yoga studio.
 And let’s face it, if you don’t have the motivation to do this, it’s probably time to reconsider the whole shebang.

 A business without customers is like a birthday without cake.
 Preposterous.
 They're kind of important if you want to run a business.
-So a crucial part of your business planning is taking the time to examine what kind of people you want to attract.
+So a crucial part of your business planning is taking the time to examine what kind of customers you want to attract (in other words, market research.)

 You might choose to offer a broad range of classes, or cater to a super specific niche of stay-at-home dads with knee problems.
 Whatever you decide, understanding your potential customer demographics is a necessary step in growing your new yoga business.